pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 {{< speaker_note >}} <sub>

 Hello.
 I am Pedro Carrott and today I'm presenting my Master's thesis on the formal verification of the Lazy JellyFish Skip List, an implementation for concurrent append-only maps.

+This work was also submitted as a conference paper, which is currently under review.

 </sub> {{< /speaker_note >}}